Races of Starsong

 - Dawnforgers and Mihanjians are short, tan and have dirty brown hair.

 - Mihanjians typically have long-braids decorated with beads and bones.
+Their skin is tanned orange and their eyes are topaz.
+They are known as Zrushicts.

 - A sub-breed are the “Greenskins” or “Greenshicts” they are tall, ugly and built like Orcs.
 Greenshicts are what we believe to be the Primordial form of elves during the Age of the Old World.